-Once upon a time Agia Efimia was one of the island’s more important centres of trade with stately homes and mansions.
-However the whole village was destroyed in the 1953 earthquakes and completely rebuilt with help from the French.
-The picturesque harbour village of Agia Efimia is located at the northeastern part of the island.
+Once upon a time, Agia Efimia was one of the island’s more important centres of trade with stately homes and mansions.
+However, the whole village was destroyed in the 1953 earthquakes and completely rebuilt with help from the French.
+The picturesque harbour village of Agia Efimia is located in the northeastern part of the island.
 It is surrounded by mountains to the north, west and south, which form the Pylaros Valley.

 Agia Efimia is centrally situated and is a perfect base for exploring Kefalonia from north to south.
 It is 34 km from the capital of Argostoli (south), 35 km from Lixouri (west) which is the second largest town, 28 km from Fiskardo (north) in the northern part of the island and just 9 km from the port town of Sami.